Thursday, July 02, 2009

 Having taken four of Michael's classes since November 2007 (and always ready for more), I can say he teaches with a deep understanding of the body as an energy field rooted in the belly's center, the tan tien.

-If you're interested, here's how, when, and were to start -- with Michael's November 7-9 classes in Asheville, NC in the Inner Smile and Qigong Fundamentals 1 & 2.
+If you're interested, here's how, when, and where to start -- with Michael's classes in Asheville, NC in the Inner Smile and Qigong Fundamentals 1 & 2.
 Click on the links below for more info.
 And prepare yourself in advance by downloading the free e-book, Way of the Inner Smile, from the top left section at www.healingtaousa.com.

 Inner Smile